Avery2/Avery2/README.md

 ### Hi, I’m Avery 👋 <sub><sup>_(Full name: Justin "Avery" Chan)_</sup></sub>

-I’m currently a computer science and data science double major at the University of Wisconsin-Madison.
+I’m currently a computer science and data science double major at the University of Wisconsin-Madison working as a developer intern at [Halo](https://www.halo.science/).
 Contact and more info:

 <!-- Badges from https://shields.io -->
 <div align="center">